 In fact, Benetton India implemented WFX PLM expressly to improve production and shipment tracking and get better visibility of their operations.
 Benetton was able to reduce their time-to-market by 35% through comprehensive real-time tracking of production deliverables of their suppliers via the WFX platform.

-PLM software supports better communication within teams and with external suppliers.
-It helps different departments work together, and it also facilitates the flow of information across locations.
-For example, maternity and kids fashion group NINE&Co has offices in Netherlands, Germany and Belgium as well as suppliers in Asia.
-Using WFX PLM allowed NINE&Co to streamline collaboration and communication across all teams (no matter where they are based), which has helped them bring down lead times by 30%!
+CUSTOMER SPEAK: Maternity and kids fashion group NINE&Co has offices in Netherlands, Germany and Belgium as well as suppliers in Asia.
+Using WFX PLM allowed NINE&Co to streamline collaboration and communication across all teams, which has helped them bring down lead times by 30%!

 Fashion brands are always looking for ways to reduce their time-to-market.
-PLM software is the answer because it can help you save time and money by allowing you to collaborate with your team more effectively in real-time.
-It allows you to create a single source of truth and ensures that no information ever gets “lost” in the labyrinth of spreadsheets!
+Product Lifecycle Management solutions are the answer because they can help you save time and money by allowing you to collaborate with your team more effectively in real-time.